1985 NBA Finals: Game 6

 In the series clincher, the game was tied at halftime.
 The Lakers would hold the Celtics to just 18 third quarter points to pull away.
-Abdul-Jabbar scored 29 points and James Worthy scored 28 of his own, as Los Angeles became the first team to clinch a title at the Boston Garden.
+Abdul-Jabbar scored 29 points and James Worthy scored 28 of his own, as Los Angeles became the first road team to clinch a title at the Boston Garden.
 Magic Johnson dished out a game-high 14 assists.
-Celtics' forward Kevin McHale scored 32 points and grabbed 16 rebounds--both game-highs--before fouling out in the fourth quarter.
+Celtics' forward Kevin McHale scored 32 points and grabbed 16 rebounds—both game-highs—before fouling out in the fourth quarter.
 Larry Bird's dismal shooting continued as he hit just 12 of 29 shots.

 The 38-year-old Abdul-Jabbar was named MVP of the series, his second Finals MVP award and first since 1971 (back when he was known as Lew Alcindor), averaging 25.7 points, 9.0 rebounds, 5.2 assists and 1.5 blocks in six games.
 Worthy averaged 23.7 points for the Lakers, while Magic Johnson scored 18.3 points per game to go along with 14.0 assists and 6.8 rebounds.
 Los Angeles shot 51.2% as a team for the series.

 McHale led Boston in scoring (26.0) and rebounding (10.7) while shooting 59.8% from the floor.
 Bird averaged 23.8 points and 8.8 rebounds on just 44.9% shooting.
 Celtics' guard Dennis Johnson led both teams in minutes played (247).
-Boston shot 47.6% from the floor while out-rebounding Los Angeles 259-256.
+Boston shot 47.6% from the floor while out-rebounding Los Angeles 259–256.

 It was the first time (and only time until 2022) in NBA Finals history where the other team clinched the championship against the Celtics in Boston.
 It was also only the Celtics' second Finals series defeat, having previously lost to the St. Louis Hawks in 1958.